1 in 43 children in America has a parent incarcerated. 70% of those children are expected to end up in prison

 So she decided to create the Michael’s Daughter Project; a program that blends her experience as a teaching artist, actor, and writer.
 By providing programs, services, and charity for kids and adults who have the need to be heard and express themselves, The Michael’s Daughter Foundation is an organization that promotes thriving in our communities.
 This is why the programs provided by Michael’s Daughter Foundation has remained so successful for years, drawing big audiences, returning participants, and new collaborators.

-We aim to teach our participants and grantees to have a sense of integrity in their actions and in the work.
+We aim to teach our participants and grantees to have a sense of integrity in their actions and in their work.
 Again, with compassion, we can all do some good, all the time and anytime.

-Motivation & Encouragement:
+Motivation & Encouragement